akshay-ellendula/HappyTails/README.md

 ` git clone https://github.com/akshay-ellendula/HappyTails.git `

 and enter in to file using linux commands

-Happy codeing👩‍💻👩‍💻